A Little Good News (album)

-A Little Good News is the eighteenth studio album by Canadian country pop artist Anne Murray, released in 1983 via Capitol Records.
-The album peaked at number 9 on the Billboard Top Country Albums chart and was quickly certified Gold by the RIAA.
+A Little Good News is the twentieth studio album by Canadian country pop artist Anne Murray, released in 1983 via Capitol Records.
+The album peaked at number 9 on the Billboard Top Country Albums chart and was certified Gold by the RIAA.

 The title track topped the Country singles charts in the United States.
 "That's Not the Way (It's S'posed to Be)" and "Just Another Woman in Love" were released as follow-up singles, with the latter hitting #1.

 In 1984, A Little Good News was honored with a CMA Award for 'Album of the Year'.